Lighting and Rendering

 Before you render a model or shot in Maya, you must go through lighting that shot or model.
 The lighting process involves creating and setting up lights of various types around your shot or model to enhance the mood or feeling of a shot or model.
 If done well, your lighting will improve the look of your final scene.

-The Digital lighting artist can create an infinite number of lights.
+The digital lighting artist can create an infinite number of lights.
 3D lights can be placed in almost any position in a scene without regard to safety or physical limitations.
 3D lights can be linked to particular objects in your scene to only illuminate that object.
 You can choose whether lights create shadows or not; you can also decide what type of light a light can make, whether specular light only, ambient light only or both.
 Lights can be any colour in the spectrum or even suck the light out of an area.

-Indirect Lighting Workflow - Image based Lighting
+Indirect Lighting Workflow - Image-based Lighting

-Another main use for Image based lighting is the area of visual effects for film and TV, were any computer-generated elements need to match the lighting conditions or a set exactly for them to be seamlessly composited into a shot.
-To capture the lighting conditions on set at the time of filming the VFX team will use a chrome and matte grey sphere to capture reference of lighting and reflection conditions, and then use a special 360-degree camera to capture a high dynamic range image (HDRI) of the light information on set.
-Then the reference and HDRI can be used by the production and post-production artists to exactly match lighting conditions on set.
+To capture the lighting conditions on set at the time of filming, the VFX team will use a chrome and matte grey sphere to capture reference of lighting and reflection conditions and then use a special 360-degree camera to capture a high dynamic range image (HDRI) of the light information on set.
+Then the reference and HDRI can be used by the production and post-production artists to match lighting conditions on set exactly.

 [ADD IMAGE'S ALT TEXT]